Engelbert Humperdinck (composer): Later career

 In 1896, Kaiser Wilhelm II made Humperdinck a Professor and he went to live in Boppard, Rhineland-Palatinate.
 Four years later, he went to Berlin, where he was appointed head of a Meister-Schule of composition.
-His students included Basque composer Andrés Isasi, Portuguese composer Luís de Freitas Branco and Kurt Weill.
+His students included Basque composer Andrés Isasi, Portuguese composer Luís de Freitas Branco, Hildegard Quiel, and Kurt Weill.

 Among Humperdinck's other stage works are: